 There is no evidence of increased risk of head and neck or airway cancers, as there is with tobacco.
 A sense of diminished ambition and energy is often described.

 The effect of prenatal marijuana use Marijuana Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
 Prescription drugs also may have adverse effects on the fetus... read more on neonates is not clear.
-Decreased fetal weight has been reported, but when all factors (eg, maternal alcohol and tobacco use) are accounted for, the effect on fetal weight appears less.
+Decreased fetal weight has been reported, but when all factors (eg, maternal alcohol and tobacco use) are accounted for, the effect on fetal weight appears to lessen.
 However, because safety has not clearly been proved, marijuana should be avoided by pregnant women and those who are trying to become pregnant.
 THC is secreted in breast milk.
 Although harm to breastfed infants has not been shown, breastfeeding mothers, like pregnant women, should avoid using marijuana.

 Marijuana intoxication and withdrawal are not life threatening.

 Within minutes, smoking marijuana produces a dreamy state of consciousness in which ideas seem disconnected, unanticipated, and free-flowing.
 Time, color, and spatial perceptions may be altered.
 In general, intoxication consists of a feeling of euphoria and relaxation (a high).
 These effects last 4 to 6 hours after inhalation.

 Many of the other reported psychologic effects seem to be related to the setting in which the drug is taken.
 Anxiety, panic reactions, and paranoia have occurred, particularly in naive users.
 Marijuana may exacerbate or even precipitate psychotic symptoms in schizophrenics, even those being treated with antipsychotics.

 Physical effects are mild in most patients.
 Tachycardia, conjunctival injection, and dry mouth occur regularly.
 Concentration, sense of time, fine coordination, depth perception, tracking, and reaction time can be impaired for up to 24 hours—all hazardous in certain situations (eg, driving, operating heavy equipment).
 Appetite often increases.

 Cessation in frequent, heavy marijuana users can cause a mild withdrawal syndrome; the time of onset of withdrawal symptoms is variable but often begins about 12 hours after the last use.
 Symptoms consist of insomnia, irritability, depression, nausea, and anorexia; symptoms peak at 2 to 3 days and last up to 7 days.